LeEco chairman Jia’s assets frozen

 Leshi Internet Information and Technology Corp saw its net profit up 8.76 percent in the first quarter of 2017, according to its financial report.

-Also, there are some rumors saying Jia has transferred assets by investing in the EV project overseas.
-The company's PR representative told the Global Times on Wednesday that those rumors are groundless.
+Also, there are some rumors saying that Jia has transferred assets by investing in the EV project overseas.
+The company's PR representative told the Global Times that those rumors are not true.

 The legal representative of LeEco was changed from Jia Yueting to Wu Meng on June 13.
 LeEco said the ownership structure is unchanged.

-"We had thought 9 billion yuan for the non-listed units of the group could solve all the problems, but the result did not meet our expectations," Jia said during the annual shareholder meeting of Leshi Internet Information and Technology Corp in June, noting that the financial status of the non-listed units is far worse than expected.
+"We had thought 9 billion yuan for the non-listed units of the group could solve all the problems, but the result did not meet our expectations," Jia said during the annual shareholder meeting of Leshi Internet Information and Technology Corp in June.